Microservices Architecture Market – What’s Awaiting Us

 With regard to components, the major share has been garnered by the solutions segment.
 This trend is expected to continue during the period.
 This growth is because of large-scale adoption of microservices by enterprises.
 With more focus on streamlining application development processes, owing to digital transformation and the advent of newer technologies, enterprises are adopting microservices solutions to improve agility and less time to market.

-Read about how microservices at eBay look like in these times in our blog titled "Microservices at eBay-What it looks like today".
+Read our blog "Microservices at eBay-What it looks like today".

 Microservices Architecture market –Deployment mode